 If you want to read more, you can check this comparison between Type A, a Dolby® 361A and a competitor plugin.

-My thoughts, along with “comparison solution” can be found direcly here.
+My thoughts, along with the “comparison solution” can be found directly here.

 Direct vs Dry